The unwillingness to engage with politics beyond the digital realm

 Effective politics inherently involves in-person interactions—talking to real people, doing work with your own hands, etc.

-Of course these activities are augmented, influenced by, and integrated with social media, email, and other things that can be done from a computer.
+Of course these activities are augmented, influenced by, and integrated with social media, email, data wrangling, and other things that can be done from a computer.
 And the effects of the digital realm are ever-changing.

 You need both the physical and the digital realms, and you need them in different combinations to achieve different things.